4416. Testing System

 · penalty time;

-· the number of solved problems;
+· number of solved problems;

-Algorithm realization
+Algorithm implementation

 struct person